joapedu/movie-catalog/README.md

 </div>

 ---
-- A film catalog using a API "TheMovieDB" (https://www.themoviedb.org)
+- A movie catalog using a API "TheMovieDB" (https://www.themoviedb.org)
 - The application it's alredy with docker.
 Make sure you already have docker installed on your machine and just using command:

 ```